-Join Climate First! and our coalition allies as we run "Days of Actions" (nearly always) on the 2nd Friday and 4th Saturday of every month against Wells Fargo bank branches in the Mid-Atlantic region throughout 2018.
-(Sometimes the actual calendar or our work/personal schedules necessitate moving one of the days.)
+Join Climate First! and our coalition allies as we organize periodic direct actions against Wells Fargo bank branches in the Mid-Atlantic region throughout 2019.
 See our next action here.

 Other ways to get involved:

-“I respectfully ask that Wells Fargo end its financial involvement with TransCanada, the company that is building the Keystone XL pipeline.
-I oppose the Keystone XL (KXL) pipeline because the project will likely have grave repercussions for the world’s climate.
-I ask that Wells Fargo undertake a rigorous review of its lending relationship with TransCanada, and end its involvement with the energy company.
-In taking such a principled stand against TransCanada—and by connection the Keystone XL pipeline—Wells Fargo would certainly be heralded as an environmental leader in the banking world and beyond!”
+“I respectfully ask that Wells Fargo end its financial involvement with all new fossil fuel projects.
+I oppose Wells Fargo funding such projects--such as the Keystone XL pipeline--because the latest climate science states that no new fossil fuel infrastructure must be built if the world is to avoid the impending climate crisis.
+I ask that Wells Fargo undertake a rigorous review of its lending policies, and end its involvement with any energy company involved in new fossil fuel projects.
+In taking such a principled stand against such investments, Wells Fargo would certainly be heralded as an environmental leader in the banking world and beyond!”

-Connect with them on Facebook to let them know how you feel: https://www.facebook.com/wellsfargo
+D. Connect with Wells Fargo on Facebook to let them know how you feel: https://www.facebook.com/wellsfargo